rohanverma2711/upGradTask/README.md

 # UPGRAD TASK

-This project is build for Upgrad.
+This project is build for Upgrad.This contains the Table with Data from the mock data and on each Click on the row we get the Resume for that particular User.

 ## Available Scripts